-Although the term “data scientist” was only ‘officially’ coined in 2008, the field is actually pretty old, building on the work that statisticians have been doing for years.
+Although the term ‘data scientist’ was only ‘officially’ coined in 2008, the field as a discipline is actually pretty old, building on the work that statisticians have been doing for years.

 It might seem like “machine learning algorithms were just invented last week and data was never ‘big’ until Google came along” but that just isn’t the case.

-Everything that is being developed now is based on decades, or even centuries, of work done by all of the statisticians, computer scientists, engineers, mathematicians, and other scientists who have already paved the way.
+Everything that is being developed now is building on what came before and based on decades, or even centuries, of work done by all of the statisticians, computer scientists, engineers, mathematicians, and other scientists who have already paved the way.

-Because ultimately, while there’s nothing new about fundamental statistical methods or carrying out a linear regression, and programming languages have been around for decades now, what is new is the way in which these different disciplines are leveraging technology and coming together in order to allow us to process, analyze, and understand the masses of data that we now have access to.
+While there’s nothing new about fundamental statistical methods or the process of carrying out a linear regression, and programming languages have been around for decades now, what is new is the way in which these different disciplines are leveraging technology and coming together in order to allow us to process, analyze, and understand the masses of data that we now have access to.